New for 2018-2019, no MSMHA program fees

 AMC RTD College Pass: $48.35 per semester

-Please note that matriculating students who have not previously attended a university in the CU system are required to pay a one-time $140 Matriculation Fee.
+Please note that matriculating students are required to pay a one-time $140 Matriculation Fee.

 These fees can be reviewed on the Graduate School's website.